 We do a lot of arthroscopes and people get better.
 What’s happening?

-When you come and see me with degenerative knee pain and I tell you, “you need to do six weeks of strengthening exercises”, it sounds like hard work.
+When you come and see me with degenerative knee pain and I tell you, “you need to do six to twelve weeks of strengthening exercises”, it sounds like hard work.
 Pffft.
 Understandably we want an easier option.

 “Have surgery” sounds like an easier option.
 Someone else is doing the work for you.
-After the surgery, you proceed to do six weeks of strengthening exercises, but this time you’re happier to do the work because we take surgical post-op instructions seriously.
+After the surgery, you proceed to do six to twelve weeks of strengthening exercises, but this time you’re happier to do the work because we take surgical post-op instructions seriously.

-Six weeks later both these two groups are a lot better.
+Twelve weeks later both these two groups are a lot better.
 Bingo-bango, “surgery” fixed me.

 Two million knee arthroscopies a year globally, costing billions of dollars.